ynseah/rohd/doc/tutorials/chapter_8/03_pipeline.md

 ```

 Well, that is for the pipeline.
 Hope you enjoyed the tutorials.
 You can find the executable version of code at [carry_save_multiplier.dart](./carry_save_multiplier.dart).

+## Exercise

+1. Can you create a simple 4-stages pipeline that multiplies an input `a` by itself, and outputs the result named `result`?